-To remain eligible to live in University Apartments as an undergraduate student, you must be enrolled for a minimum of eight credits during two of the following: fall semester, spring semester, summer session.
+To remain eligible to live in Spartan Village Apartments as an undergraduate student, you must be enrolled for a minimum of eight credits during two of the following: fall semester, spring semester, summer session.
 Exceptions may be made for students employed by the university in a teaching capacity, interns, fellows, and doctoral students.
-University Apartments requires a minimum 4-month occupancy on all executed leases.
-A 45-day Vacate Notice must be filed for all move-outs prior to May 15th.
-Rent will be charged for 45 days from the date of notice.
-Residents not in compliance with these regulations will be subject to additional penalties.
+Spartan Village Apartments requires a minimum 4-month occupancy on all executed leases.
 A summer storage option is available to current residents who may be leaving for the summer but returning for fall semester.